IBM-Cloud/docs/monitor_log/logging/logging_view_dashboard.md

 **Tip:** To analyze data for a custom period that precedes the last 24 hours, see [Advanced log analysis with Kibana](logging_analyzing_logs_Kibana.html#analyzing_logs_Kibana).

-##  Getting to the logs of a Cloud Foundry app
+##  Navigating to the logs of a Cloud Foundry app
 {: #launch_logs_tab_bmx_ui_cf}

 To see the deployment or runtime logs of a Cloud Foundry app, complete the following steps: